ffigura/Euler-deconvolution-python/README.md

 	"estimates_statistics.py" to compute the statistics of the data.

 - plot_functions.py:
-	Python script to generate the figures in the synthetic tests results.
+	Python script to generate the figures 2d, 4 and 7 of the first synthetic test.

 - estimates_statistics.py:
 	Python script to compute the mean of the northing, easting and depth estimates.